 Theories about 5G causing cancer have been around for a few years now, and it likely stems from the use of the word “radiation.”
 All radio waves “radiate,” but that doesn’t necessarily mean that they have a negative impact on human health.

-There’s real-world data on the impact of radio waves on cancer too.
-While 5G is only just beginning to roll out, we’ve had waves in similar frequency ranges for decades — and few studies have linked the use of these waves with an increase in cancer rates.
+There’s real-world data on the impact of radio waves on cancer, too.
+We’ve had waves in similar frequency ranges to 5G for decades — and few studies have linked the use of these waves with an increase in cancer rates.

 Did a 5G tower cause the death of hundreds of birds?

 Wait — but didn’t a 5G network cause a flock of hundreds of birds to die?
-Well, no. A post has made the rounds on social media linking the deaths of hundreds of birds in The Hague with
+Well, no. A post has made the rounds on social media linking the deaths of hundreds of birds in The Hague, Netherlands, to

 Can 5G be used to control the weather?

 I wish.
 If 5G could control the weather, we could have always sunny days.
-Or, we could limit the impact of climate change.
+Or, even better, we could limit the impact of climate change.

 The root of this theory comes from the idea that the government is using the High-frequency Active Auroral Research Program, or HAARP to control the weather.
 HAARP is a facility that was built to study the ionosphere, and it’s located in Alaska.
 Soon after completing the project, however, the government shut down the facility and transferred its ownership to the University of Alaska.